pdeemea/distributed-tracing-demo/README.md

 <h3>About this project</h3>
 This project consists of 3 standalone applications: A <b>gateway</b> application which acts as a facade and two internal applications, <b>marketgw</b> and <b>portfoliomgr</b>.
 The gateway exposes a Restful endpoint "/open" which delegates to another two Restful endpoints exposed by the two internal apps, "/openTrade" and "/openPosition" respectively.

-As explained above, Sleuth generate tracing events which can be collected in many ways.
+As explained above, Sleuth generates tracing events which can be collected in many ways.
 One way is by logging them to the standard output.
 Another way is to send them to a Zipkin server or to a queue/topic.
 This project will collect them in standard output using Json format.
 To know how to configure zipkin or messaging check out the <a href="https://github.com/spring-cloud/spring-cloud-sleuth">official documentation</a>.

 <h3>Goal: Demonstrate how we can trace the execution of a request as it traverses several applications using synchronous invocations to external Restful services</h3>